Tracking Apps: How to Get Buy-In From Your Teen

 NO.

-I need to just know you’re out there.
+I need to know you’re out there.
 The blue dot gives me comfort.
-It doesn’t matter if you’re in a hotel or at your job or surfing.
+It doesn’t matter if you’re in a hotel, at your job, or surfing.
 It makes me feel close to you.

 IT’S WEIRD.

-You do understand that I can’t actually see what you’re doing, right?
+You understand that I can’t see what you’re doing, right?
 I’m not in the room spying on you.
-It merely tells me where you are.
-That you’re out there.
+It merely tells me where you are and that you’re out there.
 Somewhere.
 That you haven’t been kidnapped and carted off to the unknown.

 YOU DON’T TRUST US.

 And so on.
 This went on until the night before the trip.
-At this point, my macho, “WE DON’T NEED TO BE TRACKED” young men were growing soft.
+My macho, “WE DON’T NEED TO BE TRACKED,” young men were growing soft.
 As separation loomed and goodbyes were imminent, their resolve began to weaken.
-Instead of going out with their friends, they opted (consciously or not) to spend a night home with us.
+Instead of going out with their friends, they opted (consciously or not) to spend a night at home with us.
 One of them cuddled up close to me on the sofa.
 The other finally offered up his phone.

-The irony of all this is that most mothers are FBI agents in yoga pants.
-They can do much of their own search and discovery by piecing together friends of friends on social media, Uber receipts, and smelling dirty laundry.
-There is nothing stopping a mom on a mission.
-But sometimes we need back-up.
-And there’s nothing stopping me from finding, knowing, and understanding my boys, even if it means I’m a human lie detector or tracking device.
+The irony is that most mothers are FBI agents in yoga pants.
+They can do much of their search and discovery by piecing together friends of friends on social media, Uber receipts, and smelling dirty laundry.
+Nothing is stopping a mom on a mission.
+But sometimes, we need backup.
+And nothing is stopping me from finding, knowing, and understanding my boys, even if it means I’m a human lie detector or tracking device.

 Tracking Apps to Consider for Your Teen